mcgnly/DeveloperDocumentation/Support/FAQs.md

 <p>To upgrade your Sensor Modules' Firmware you can use the <a href="https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp&hl=en" target="_blank"> nrf Master Control Panel</a>.
 We are planning on integrating the Firmware upgrade into the OnBoarding app in a future release.</p>

+<h3> What do we mean when we say Frequency?</h3>

+<p>One of the fields available under the Device Settings is Frequency.
+We'd like to take a moment and explain what we mean by it.
+The Frequency field in this case refers to how often values are being sent from the WunderBar sensor to the Master Module and then to the relayr cloud platform.
+Hence, we could say that in this sense frequency is the sampling rate or sampling interval and not the rate at which the sensor publishes values. </p>

 <h3> Can I flash the Firmware on my Sensor Modules and install something else?</h3>

 <p>You are able to flash your Sensors' firmware.
 Please have a look at <a href="https://developer.relayr.io/documents/HowTos/Flashing">instructions how to perform that</a>.
 You could install the iBeacon firmware on the sensor modules by following the <a href="https://developer.relayr.io/documents/HowTos/iBeacons">instructions on this page</a>. </p>